thecity/lakitu/README.md

 * MEMCACHED_NAME_PREFIX

-The URL of your Redis server that backs your Resque workers.
+The URL of your Redis server that backs your Resque workers, and the namespace of the Resque data.
+Optionally, a queue size threshold to monitor.

 * RESQUE_REDIS_URL
+* RESQUE_NAMESPACE
+* RESQUE_QUEUE_LIMIT

 The comma-separated URLs of any other Redis servers you wish to monitor.
 Optionally, custom configuration commands for each server.
 Example: